rpdelaney/l4d2-tourney-rules/rules.md

 after the registration deadline.

 ##Section 4: Servers
-The match servers will be approved according to the following criteria:
+Game servers will be selected according to the following criteria:

 #####4.1 Hosting
 The server must be dedicated and hosted by a reputable hosting company